dhruv2728/time_calculator/README.md

 # time_calculator
-This is the time calculator that will calculate timings for the companies having 8 hours 20 mins as their working hours.
+This is the time calculator that will working hours for the companies having 8 hours 20 mins as their working hours.